101 years ago at 2:20 a.m., the Titanic sank in the North Atlantic Ocean, resulting in the death of more than 1,500 passengers and crew.

 Interestingly, the stripe makes officers’ uniforms more similar to the Royal Navy than the Royal Navy Reserve, to which most officers belonged.
 The RNR was known as the “Wavy Navy” due to their wavy braid stripes with six-pointed, rounded-edged star designs.

-Lightoller’s officers’ cap is also black, resembling a Royal Navy cap with its black patent peak and gold bullion crest.
+Lightoller’s officers’ cap is also black, resembling a Royal Navy cap with its black patent leather peak and gold bullion crest.
 Like the coat buttons, the only difference between the WSL officers’ caps and those of the Royal Navy is the replacement of the White Star Line house flag on the cap badge.

 Due to the cold Atlantic air, Lightoller also wears an overcoat, white lightweight scarf, and dark leather gloves.
-The knee-length black greatcoat is basically a larger version of the monkey jacket: high-fastening and double-breasted with eight brass White Star Line house flag buttons.
+The knee-length black greatcoat is basically a larger version of the reefer jacket: high-fastening and double-breasted with eight brass White Star Line house flag buttons.
 There are two flapped hip pockets and, rather than cuff braids, Lightoller’s insignia is present on his brass-buttoned epaulettes.

 Lightoller’s footwear was also typical of officers, consisting of black leather chukka boots and black ribbed socks.